Sloboda: History

+In the history of Russia, a sloboda was a settlement or a town district of people free of the power of boyars.
+Often these were settlements of tradesmen and artisans, and were named according to their trade, such as the yamshchiks' sloboda (ямская слобода, yamskaya sloboda) and smiths' sloboda.
+The German Quarter in Moscow (nemetskaya sloboda) was set up to house foreigners.

 Often a sloboda was a colonization-type settlement in sparsely populated lands, particularly by Cossacks in Cossack Hetmanate, see "Sloboda Ukraine".
 Initially, the settlers of such sloboda were freed from various taxes and levies for various reasons, hence the name.
 Freedom from taxes was an incentive for colonization.

 By the first half of the 18th century, this privilege was abolished, and slobodas became ordinary villages, shtetls, townlets, suburbs.